Jac-Zac/My-home-config/README.md

 In conclusion I have started using [expose](https://github.com/beyondcode/expose) instead of ngrok to create secure tunnels, by using the command `expose --auth=my_token`.
 I have just added support for other Linux distros at least to have a decent configuration.
 I also have many aliases for example if you write `intel` in front of any command it will run the under Rosetta.
+Maybe I'll take a look at [this border project](https://github.com/koekeishiya/limelight.git)

     sudo nvram boot-args=-arm64e_preview_abi